 - The removal of the Broad Street pump handle generally stopped the cholera outbreak.
-The Vestry Committee's report in early 1855 unanimously attributing the cholera deaths to the use of impure water from the Broad Street well should have closed the case and led to major reforms and investments in public sanitation projects. - However, the fog of miasma did not lift easily for science to overcome superstition and popular opinion.
-The Board of Health saw no reason to accept Snow's theory and the Vestry Committee report in contrast to their own investigation.
-Prominent leaders including Dr. Farr; Edwin Chadwick, pioneering but controversial chair of the General Board of Health until August 1854; and influential medical figure Florence Nightingale were traditional and tenacious in their support of miasma.
-Social prejudice, convention, religious tradition, instinct and the technological limitations in microscopy all led to continuing to blame noxious pollution or "bad air" (miasma) for the cholera outbreak. - Dr. Snow began working on his first map in the fall of 1854 and presented it to the Epidemiological Society in December.
+The Vestry Committee's report should have closed the case and led to major reforms and investments in public sanitation projects.
+However, the fog of miasma did not lift easily for science to overcome superstition and popular opinion.
+The Board of Health saw no reason to accept Snow's theory. - Dr. Snow began working on his first map in the fall of 1854 and presented it to the Epidemiological Society in December.
 The map didn't solve the mystery of the outbreak.
 It didn't lead to the pump handle's removal thus bringing an end to the epidemic.
 It failed to sell the Board of Health on the merits of the waterborne theory.
 Yet despite those reservations, Snow's map deserves its iconic status.
 The case for the map's importance rests on two primary branches: its originality and its influence.